Corrosion of structural steel

 - a The thickness loss values are after the first year of exposure.
 Losses may reduce over subsequent years.

-- The loss values used for the corrosivity categories are identical to those given in ISO 9223.
+- The loss values used for the corrosivity categories are identical to those given in BS EN ISO 9223.

 - In coastal areas in hot, humid zones, the mass or thickness losses can exceed the limits of category C5-M. Special precautions must therefore be taken when selecting protective paint systems for structures in such areas.